metadriverse/metadriverse.github.io/_pages/Urban-Sim.md

 <!-- Acknowledgement -->
 <div class="research-section">
   <h3 style="text-align: center"><b>Acknowledgement</b></h3>
   <p>The project was supported by the NSF grants CNS-2235012 and IIS-2339769, and ONR grant N000142512166.
-We extend our gratitude for the excellent assets, including 3D objects from Objaverse-XL, 3D humans from SynBody, and robots from IsaacLab.</p>
+We extend our gratitude for the excellent assets, including 3D objects from Objaverse-XL, 3D humans from SynBody, and robots from IsaacLab.
+Thank <a href="https://www.cocodelivery.com/">COCO Robotics</a> for donating virtual and physical robots.</p>
 </div>

 <!-- Citation -->